 You can even make the components for both lariat ends from wire, sheet metal, polymer clay, metal clay, beads, etc.

-Lariat necklaces are not a safe jewelry style for children to wear or play with.
+Lariat necklaces are not a safe jewelry style for anyone under the age of 18 to wear or play with.

 - A length of chain.
 The chains I used for the examples here were